AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 ![randomized experiment](assets/randomize.png)

 When you want to measure the impact of intervention X on outcome Y, it is possible that the real cause of both is the confounding factor C. If the data is not achieved by randomizing persons on X, the impact is harder to measure, and the analysis will explicitly account for C. Randomization breaks the dependence of X on C, allowing us to measure the effect of X on Y without having to worry about other variables.

+## Use calculated metrics in the Experimentation panel

+Refer to this blog post for information on [using derived metrics in the Experimentation panel](https://experienceleaguecommunities.adobe.com/t5/adobe-analytics-blogs/using-derived-metrics-in-cja-s-experimentation-panel/ba-p/593119).